 Soccer cleats are a great option for footwear when playing flag football.
 They are lightweight, look great, and could even give you an advantage on the field.

-If your interested in other areas where soccer and football cross over, have a look at this article I wrote comparing the two sports.
+If you’re interested in other areas where soccer and football cross over, have a look at this article I wrote comparing the two sports.
 Or to find out the four reasons why soccer is considered to be harder than football, click here.